ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] 80K packages
 # [fit] 10 million dls/day

 ^ We're handling this load easily.
+Too many servers; more expensive than I liked.

 ---

-# [fit] the midpoint twist:
-# [fit] now 100% on AWS/Ubuntu
-# [fit] 70/30 west/east split

-^ As we automated configuration for each of these components, we moved it to AWS.

----

 # [fit] step 6: simplification
-# [fit] now that it's boring
+# [fit] now that it's not on fire
 # [fit] we can modify at leisure

 ^ We understand the system fully.
 We have control of all of the pieces of the registry.
 We have visibility.
 So we can simplify.